Muen

 acpica-tools amtterm autoconf automake autopoint bc bison bzip2 \

-ca-certificates ccache cpio curl file flex git-core gnupg inotify-tools \
+ca-certificates ccache cpio curl file flex gawk gettext git-core \

-libssl-dev libxml2-utils lighttpd make mtools openssh-client patch picocom \
+libncurses-dev libseccomp-dev libssl-dev libxml2-utils lighttpd make mtools \

-python3-pip qemu-system-x86 rsync screen tidy unzip vim wget xfonts-unifont \
+python3-wheel qemu-system-x86 rsync screen tidy unzip vim wget \

 Muen is built using a GNAT FSF toolchain provided via [alire], see the project’s website about instructions on how to install the alr command-line tool for your distribution.
 Then clone and build the Muen meta crate for alire, which takes care of installing and configuring the toolchain: